What Happens If I Only File One Of My Two W2s

 Social security numbers will prominently label each W2, tax return, and any official forms or documentation you send to the IRS.
 This means that each W2 you receive, even after you've filed your yearly taxes, is not something you can ignore.

-The Process Filing Only One W2
+The Process of Filing Only One W2

-So what happens if I am a dependent filing taxes and only file one of my 2 W2s?
 You need to account for all income of your income on your tax return to avoid audits and major future penalties.
 Filing all of the W2s you receive is a must, but there are different processes to follow if you are receiving a refund or owning the government.

-If you account for the full year income even with filing only one W2, you don't need to move forward with the following steps.
+If you account for the full-year income even with filing only one W2, you don't need to move forward with the following steps.
 This is for employees who have not accounted for all income and didn't go through filing two W2s.

 When You're Receiving a Tax Refund